Wha-Chi: History

-World War II

 The Second Sino-Japanese War broke out in mainland China in 1937 following the Marco Polo Bridge incident which caused the worsening of anti-Japanese sentiment in the region including among the ethnic Chinese community in the Philippines.
 The war later became part of the larger World War II and the Japanese began to occupy the Philippines in 1941.
-The Wha Chi movement began sometime around December 1941 when the United Workers Union in Manila decided to set up a resistance group to fight the Japanese.
+The Wha-Chi movement began sometime around December 1941 when the United Workers Union in Manila decided to set up a resistance group to fight the Japanese.

 The following year Manila was declared an open city as the occupiers strengthened their presence in the archipelago.
 The Japanese were more suspicious and harsh towards the ethnic Chinese than the local Filipino population.
 They moved their operations away from Manila as the Japanese increased their presence there around the time when the Bataan Death March occurred.
 Almost of surrendering 1,000 Chinese-Filipino troops under the Philippine Commonwealth Army, Philippine Scouts and USAFFE units are became the prisoner's of war were marched from the Japanese hands from Mariveles, Bataan to Camp O'Donnell in Capas, Tarlac.
 Several of their members set up base in various municipalities in the Central Luzon, particularly in the Nueva Ecija-Pampanga area.

 They set up base in a barrio at the foot of Mount Arayat and sent children, women, and the elderly to scout their enemy before sending their men to Manila to engage combat against the Japanese.
-52 men were left behind, which would form the original core group of the Wha Chi which was formally established on May 19, 1942.
+52 men were left behind, which would form the original core group of the Wha-Chi which was formally established on May 19, 1942.

-Wha Chi was formed from the Chinese General Labour Union of the Philippines and the Philippine branch of the Chinese Communist Party which was led by Xu Jingcheng and Li Bingxiang.
-The Wha Chi which began with just seven rifles coordinated with Filipino guerrilla groups in the area and collected abandoned weapons to gather more arms.
+Wha-Chi was formed from the Chinese General Labour Union of the Philippines and the Philippine branch of the Chinese Communist Party which was led by Xu Jingcheng and Li Bingxiang.
+The Wha-Chi which began with just seven rifles coordinated with Filipino guerrilla groups in the area and collected abandoned weapons to gather more arms.
 They went to the Pasbul mountains to train themselves.
 They also fostered connections with the civilian population which reciprocated with supplies of food, medicine, and intelligence.

 They returned to Arayat from Pasbul in September 1942 via the Candaba swamp with 38 combatants dying due to malaria.